ScottishCovidResponse/BEEP/SoftwareChecklist.md

 > - [ ] Some work remaining or caveats
 > - [X] Needs to be addressed
 >
 > There is a regression test framework which catches inadvertent changes to the results.
 Coverage of the regression test framework is ~80%.
 We have a unit test framework.
 Both types of tests are run [regularly in CI](https://github.com/ScottishCovidResponse/BEEPmbp/actions?query=branch%3Adev).
 The [README](README.md) describes how to run the tests.
 However, there are minimal [unit tests](codetests), as the important parts of the code do not currently lend themselves to unit testing.
-This will require some refactoring to fix.
+This will require some refactoring to fix, and unit tests to be [added](https://github.com/ScottishCovidResponse/SCRCIssueTracking/issues/556).

 ### Are the scientific results of runs robust to different ways of running the code?